Solved: DNS Server not responding Error on Windows 10

-- Select your network adapter and right click on it and go to Properties
+- Select your network adapter and right-click on it and go to Properties

 - Double click on Internet Protocol Version 4 (TCP/IPv4).

-- Checkmark on validate settings upon exit.
+- Checkmark on validating settings upon exit.

 If changing DNS didn’t fix the problem, then open Command Prompt.